grace-anderson/book-nest/README.md

 ## Future enhancements

+* User interface: margins on nav buttons to stop pushing out, more colour contrast
+* Manage when user tries to add a book already in their reading list (e.g. no "add to reading list button)
+* Manage when user tries to remove a book already in their reading list (e.g. no "remove from reading list" button)
+* Retain text in search so user sees their typed search
 * Link book record on reading list to its ebook
 * User checkout to read or reserve an ebook
 * Delete a book record